-There are different forms of communication: written, verbal and media communication.
+There are different forms of communication: verbal and nonverbal communication, written communication…

 In this article we will be focusing on the fastest means of communication—verbal and nonverbal communication.

-For the purpose of this article, let me define verbal communication as the passing on of information, ideas, concerns, fears and emotion from a person to another via words or action.
+For the purpose of this article, let me define verbal and nonverbal communication as the passing on of information, ideas, concerns, fears and emotion from a person to another via words or action.

 Let me state, for the record, that until there is absolute comprehension, then communication is incomplete.